Written by Roberta Campassi

 It is now 2020 and Mouaz lives in El Born, in the heart of Barcelona, where he had to conform to buying flavourless vegetables at the supermarket instead of growing tastier ones himself.
 But, it is also in this very urban setting that the 25-year-old began to organize his life.
 Talkative and outgoing, Mouaz has built a tight group of friends and handles a busy schedule, split between teaching Arabic, learning Spanish, and studying another type of languages — programming ones.

-Mouaz is one of the students of Migracode, a European initiative that teaches programming skills to refugees and migrants as a way to facilitate their long term integration in the continent.
+Mouaz is one of the students of Migracode, a European initiative sponsored by the European Commission that teaches programming skills to refugees and migrants as a way to facilitate their long term integration in the continent.
 The program in Barcelona, hosted and managed by the Open Cultural Center (OCC), launched in October with a class of nine students.
 The second edition of the course is scheduled to start in March.

 It was Migracode that attracted Mouaz to the capital of Catalonia in hopes of learning new, valuable skills for his career, together with the opportunity to work as an ESC volunteer at OCC.
 The same drive that prompted him to immigrate to Europe.
 Like other five million Syrians, he left his country to escape war and in search of a better life.
 “It was leaving or joining the fight, so I felt I didn’t really have a choice,” he says.